 There are over 10,000 cancelled and expired trademark registration certificates, 1864-1971, and 29 volumes of trademark registers, 1864-1965, in the Oregon State Archives.

-The trademark labels featured in this exhibit represent exclusively Oregon companies and products.
-While many of these companies were based in Portland, products from other cities throughout the state display the wide range of business activity in Oregon over the decades.
+The trademark labels in this exhibit represent exclusively Oregon companies and products.
+While many of these companies were based in Portland, products from other cities throughout the state display business activity in Oregon over the decades.